 for educators and clinicians

-We know that every child can benefit from our resilience research and practices.
-We train educators to deliver our proven curriculum and provide ongoing support throughout the program.
-We also provide continuing education trainings to mental health practitioners around the world.
+We train educators to deliver our resilience curriculum and provide ongoing support throughout the program.
+We also provide resilience continuing education trainings to mental health practitioners around the world.

 Learn More